 Entrée's ability to continue its exploration and development activities and to develop a competitive edge in the marketplace depends, in large part, on its ability to attract and maintain qualified key management personnel.
 Competition for such personnel is intense, and there can be no assurance that Entrée will be able to attract and retain such personnel.
 Its development now, and in the future, will depend on the efforts of key management figures.
 The loss of any of these key people could have a material adverse effect on Entrée's business.
 Entrée does not currently maintain keyman life insurance on any of its key employees.

 Fluctuations in Currency Exchange Rates.

-Fluctuations in currency exchange rates may significantly impact Entrée's financial position and results.
-Entrée faces risks associated with fluctuations in Canadian, United States, Australian, Peruvian and Mongolian currencies.
+Fluctuations in Canadian and United States currency exchange rates may significantly impact Entrée's financial position and results.

 The Company is subject to anti-corruption legislation, including the U.S. Foreign Corrupt Practices Act.